 - Spirit control over previous destructive physical, mental and emotional obsessions and compulsions

-- knowing / growing in relationship with Jesus which shows in
+- knowing / growing in relationship with the Holy Spirit which shows in

-- a changed lifestyle paralleling his of obedience to the Father.
+- a changed lifestyle of obedience to the Father.

 Faith in action has always been the means of salvation from sin.
 This is obvious if you understand “salvation from sin” as “eliminating destructive forces from our lives”.
 This is true in the physical resurrection of the body at the Second Coming, but also evident in the spiritual resurrection now.